 what misconceptions distort understanding

-The goal is not certainty, but clarity.
+The objective is not certainty, but clarity.

 Final Takeaway